 Shelley Jones Clark represented by Erzi Deak at Hen and Ink

 Jennifer is someone to trust.
 I knew my novel was missing something but I couldn’t identify it.
 With skilled feedback on the overall picture as well as small line edits, my book began to fly after her critique.
 I can’t recommend her services enough.
 She can help you wherever you are in your process.

 Cate Berry author of Penguin and Tiny Shrimp Don’t Do Bedtime! and the upcoming Chicken Break.

 Whole Novel Critique: This critique provides a thorough examination of your novel — what’s working and what’s not — and a plan for the next draft.
-I encourage a follow-up call or email exchanges (your choice) for further clarity and support.
+I encourage a follow-up call or email exchange (your choice) for further clarity and support.
 I’m also happy to read up to ten new pages to see if you’re on the right track.
 Price: $1,000 for the first 65,000 words, $200.00 for every 5,000 words after.
 (Critiques for chapter books or beginning readers under 20,000 words are $500 – $750.)

 Partial Critique: If you’re starting a new novel and want to make sure you’re heading in the right direction, I recommend this critique.
 We will test your story idea and explore your plan for execution.
 A partial critique can save a writer years of writing and revision.
 Price: $250 for a full synopsis and first twenty pages (industry standard).

 Global Critique: Perhaps you’ve written a draft (good for you!) and are ready to plunge into revision, but can’t afford a whole novel critique.
 That’s okay.
 By reading your synopsis, your first two chapters and your last two chapters, I can provide a good deal of guidance on story structure, voice, and characterization.
 Price: $500.